LoganKilby/query-performance-counter/README.md

 # query-performance-counter
- A wrapper for the windows.h QueryPerformanceCounter functionality
+ A wrapper for the windows.h QueryPerformanceCounter